byramag/JhipsterTesting/README.md

 # 2018-2019 CMSC 313: CS TA Management System

-This project is to design a system for managing undergraduate teaching assistants at Virginia Commonwealth University's Compuater Science department.
+This project is to design a system for managing undergraduate teaching assistants at Virginia Commonwealth University's Computer Science department.

 Team Members:
 - Abigail Byram